joshjcarrier/homeassistant-litter-robot/README.md

 "CCP" == Cleaning Cycle in Progress
 "CCC" == Cleaning Cycle Completed
 "DF1" == Drawer is Full -- But it is able to cycle a few more times.
+"DF2" == Drawer is Full -- But it is still able to cycle a few more times.
 "CST" == Cat sensor timing
 "CSI" == Cat sensor interrupt
 "BR" == Bonnet removed